Turn-The-Bus/Galvanometer-Instructional-Content/README.md

 * (link to project website)
 * (link to handoff doc)

-For more information on the code itself refer to the Wiki
+For more information on the code itself, refer to the Wiki

 ## Getting Started